iresearch-toolkit/iresearch/README.md

 from source and the appropriate environment variables set accordingly.

 ### [Boost](http://www.boost.org/doc/libs/1_57_0/more/getting_started/index.html)
-v1.57.0 or later (filesystem locale system program_options thread) used for functionality not available in the STL (excluding functionality available in ICU)
+v1.57.0 or later (filesystem locale system thread) used for functionality not available in the STL (excluding functionality available in ICU)

 ### [Lz4](https://code.google.com/p/lz4)